Louise Fluker MA (Cantab), LLB, Barrister

 Louise is a lawyer who was a senior legal adviser to the Civil Aviation Authority before joining De La Rue plc.
-As General Counsel and Company Secretary, until retiring in March 2009, she was responsible for the provision of legal services to the Group and advising the Board on legal and governance matters and ensuring that appropriate systems were in place.
-She chaired the Risk Committee of the Board.
-She developed a business code of conduct and training programmes for the Board and other levels of management on legal and regulatory matters, and introduced a process for appraising Board performance.
+As General Counsel and Company Secretary, until retiring in March 2009, she was a member of the Executive Committee and responsible for the provision of legal services to the Group and advising the Board on legal and governance matters She chaired the Risk Committee of the Board..
 She has been chairman of the Employed Barristers Committee of the Bar Council and vice chairman of the Training for the Bar Committee and is a master of the bench of Gray’s Inn.
-She is a Trustee of Farnham Castle.
+She is a Trustee of National Family Mediation and of the Gray’s Inn Scholarships Trust.
+She was a public member of Network Rail until July 2015 and was a Trustee of Farnham Castle.
 Louise lives in Richmond, and her interests include music, theatre and the arts generally, as well as politics and travel.
 She was appointed to the RACC Board in 2009.

-Kevin is currently working with the Prospects group to develop their services.
-He set up an education and training consultancy in January 2008 and has worked on Further education mergers, leading on governance and management.
-He has also delivered Governance and Management training for the further education sector.
-Kevin has been a London Principal for eight years.
+Kevin set up an education and training consultancy in January 2008 and has worked on Further education mergers, leading on governance, management and quality improvement.
+Kevin was a London Principal for eight years.
 In his last role he achieved outstanding for leadership and management and gained Beacon status for his College.
-He began his employment as a quality manager in paper manufacturing.
-He then went onto youth work in East London before entering further education.
-He began as a lecturer at Bournville College in Birmingham then worked in Leeds and became Deputy Principal at Chelmsford College in Essex in 1995.
-He then became Principal of Orpington College in south London and then Ealing Hammersmith and West London College.
-He has worked with the Open University for ten years as a tutor counsellor on a variety of social sciences courses.
-Delivered management programmes to the West Yorkshire Police, and contributed to social policy courses at Birmingham University.
-Kevin has been a south London Learning and Skills council member for the last six years, and has served on the London review for supported learning.
-He is passionate about the place of the student voice in colleges and continues to work closely in this area.
-He recently visited Beijing and Mumbai in order to make links with vocational Colleges and develop learning opportunities.
+He has worked with the Open University for ten years as a tutor counsellor on social sciences courses.
+He has delivered management programmes to the West Yorkshire Police, and contributed to social policy courses at Birmingham University and he is passionate about the place of the student voice in colleges and continues to work closely in this area.
 Kevin was appointed to the Board of RACC in 2008.

-Andrew is Professor of Molecular Immunology at Imperial College London, where he is also Director of both the Graduate School, which has more than 6000 Doctoral and Masters students, and the School of Professional Development, which oversees external short courses and the training of academics to teach.
-His laboratory conducts research on understanding how to manipulate the immune system to treat disease, in particular in relation to transplantation.
+Andrew is Vice Principal (Education and International) at Brunel University London.
+He joined Brunel from Imperial College London where he was Professor of Molecular Immunology and Director of the Graduate School and the School of Professional Development.
+His research focuses on understanding how to manipulate the immune system to treat disease, in particular in relation to transplantation.
 In addition Andrew has a strong interest in the ethics and regulation of research, and is the Chair of the National Research Ethics Advisors’ Panel and a Trustee of Action Medical Research.
 He lives with his family in St Margarets, and was appointed to the board in October 2011.

 Amanda is Chief Economist and Director of Analysis at the Department of Business, Innovation and Skills (BIS).
 Her previous job was as Chief Economist and Director for Children and Families at the Department for Work and Pensions.
 She has also been Chief Economist at the Office for National Statistics (ONS), and the Competition Commission, and has held senior posts with Oxera economic consultants, the Department for International Development (DFID), the European Commission, and HM Treasury.
 Amanda was on the Council of the Royal Economic Society; has recently been Treasurer of two other charities and Vice Chair of a fourth; and was runner up “UK Trustee of the Year”.
 She has extensive board level experience, and a keen interest in education and training, as well as a desire to make a contribution to her local community.
 Amanda has three children at local schools, and was appointed a Governor in 2010.